-Many of our customers depend on us to make delivery on a time-definite basis, meaning that parts or raw materials are scheduled for delivery as they are needed on a manufacturer's production line.
+Many of our customers depend on us to deliver shipments on a time-definite basis, meaning that parts or raw materials are scheduled for delivery as they are needed on a manufacturer's production line.
 The need for this service is a product of modern manufacturing and assembly methods that are designed to decrease inventory levels and handling costs.
-Such requirements place a premium on the freight carrier's delivery performance and reliability.
+Such requirements place a premium on our delivery performance and reliability.